White House Coronavirus Task Force Briefing – 5:00pm ET Livestream…

 Today at 5:00pm the White House will hold a briefing for the public and media on the latest mitigation efforts against the coronavirus.
 [Livestream Links Below]

-Fox News Livestream Link – State Dept. Livestream – RSBN Livestream Link
+White House Livestream Link – Fox News Livestream – Fox Business Livestream

 .